alanlivio/alanlivio.github.io/docs/projects/phd_avalaible/vv-user-prediction/index.md

   <b>Apple Vision Pro and VV Tile-Based Streaming.</b>
 </div>

+## Project Overview

 With the recent popularisation of volumetric content driven by headsets like the Apple Vision Pro, volumetric video offers a continuous volumetric representation of objects, making it particularly useful for remote presence in VR/XR environments.
 In this format, the user has viewport limited by head movements.
 Predicting the users’ head movements and displayed viewports are essential to improve its delivery.
-Machine Learning models, particularly new transformer methods, can leverage both user historical positions and video information, such as video saliency, for such predictions.
-The project aims to develop both a model method and a visualisation for this prediction using existing dataset from the work "Understanding User behaviour in Volumetric Video Watching: Dataset, Analysis and Prediction".
+Machine Learning models, particularly new transformer methods, can leverage both user historical positions and video information, such as video saliency, for such predictions[^2].
+The project aims to develop both a model method and a visualisation for this prediction using existing dataset from the work "Understanding User behaviour in Volumetric Video Watching: Dataset, Analysis and Prediction"[^1].

-References:
+## References

-\[1\] **Understanding User behaviour in Volumetric Video Watching:** https://arxiv.org/abs/2308.07578
+[^1]: **Understanding User behaviour in Volumetric Video Watching:** https://arxiv.org/abs/2308.07578

-\[2\] **Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information:** https://ieeexplore.ieee.org/document/11030738
+[^2]: **Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information:** https://ieeexplore.ieee.org/document/11030738